mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 across the different (types of) channels would be necessary.

-Although it is possible to multiplex (all or a subset of) real-time and non-real-time channels onto a single, shared QUIC connection, by extending RoQ, the underlying QUIC implementation will likely use the same congestion controller for all channels in the shared QUIC connection.
-For this reason, applications multiplexing multiple streams in one connection will need to implement some form of stream prioritization or bandwidth allocation.
+Although it is possible to multiplex (all or a subset of) real-time and non-real-time channels onto a single, shared QUIC connection by extending RoQ, the underlying QUIC implementation will likely use the same congestion controller for all channels in the shared QUIC connection.
+For this reason, applications multiplexing real-time and non-real-time channels in one connection will need to implement some form of stream prioritization or bandwidth allocation.

 # Guidance on Choosing QUIC Streams, QUIC DATAGRAMs, or a Mixture {#s-d-m-guidance}

-As noted in {{streams-and-datagrams}}, this document does not take a position on using QUIC streams, QUIC DATAGRAMs, or some mixture of both, for any particular RoQ use case or application.
+As noted in {{streams-and-datagrams}}, this document does not take a position on using QUIC streams, QUIC DATAGRAMs, or a mixture of both, for any particular RoQ use case or application.
 It does seem useful to include observations that might guide implementers who will need to make choices about that.

 One implementation goal might be to minimize processing overhead, for applications that are migrating from RTP over UDP to RoQ.
-These applications don't rely on any transport protocol behaviors beyond UDP, which can be described as "nothing beyond IP, except multiplexing".
-They might be motivated by one or more of the advantages of encapsulating RTP in QUIC that are described in {{motivations}}, but they do not need any of the advantages that would apply when encapsulating RTP in QUIC streams.
-For these applications, simply placing each RTP packet in a QUIC DATAGRAM frame when it becomes available would be sufficient, with no QUIC streams at all.
+These applications don't rely on any transport protocol behaviors beyond UDP, which can be described as "IP plus multiplexing".
+The implementers might be motivated by one or more of the advantages of encapsulating RTP in QUIC that are described in {{motivations}}, but they do not need any of the advantages that would apply when encapsulating RTP in QUIC streams.
+For these applications, simply placing each RTP packet in a QUIC DATAGRAM frame when it becomes available would be sufficient, using no QUIC streams at all.

 Another implementation goal might be to prioritize specific types of video frames over other types.
 For these applications, placing each type of video frame in a separate QUIC stream would allow the RoQ receiver to focus on the most important video frames more easily.
-This also allows the implementer to rely on QUIC's "byte stream" abstraction, freeing the application from problems with MTU size restrictions that are present with QUIC DATAGRAMs.
+This also allows the implementer to rely on QUIC's "byte stream" abstraction, freeing the application from dealing with MTU size restrictions, in contrast to the need to fit RTP packets into QUIC DATAGRAMs.
 The application might use QUIC streams for all of the RTP packets carried over this specific QUIC connection, with no QUIC DATAGRAMs at all.

 Some applications might have implementation goals that don't fit easily into "QUIC streams only" or "QUIC DATAGRAMs only" categories.
 For example, another implementation goal might be to use QUIC streams to carry RTP video frames, but to use QUIC DATAGRAMs to carry RTP audio frames, which are typically much smaller.
-Because humans tend to tolerate inconsistent behavior in video better than inconsistent behavior in audio, the application might add Forward Error Correction {{!RFC6363}} to audio samples and encapsulate the result in QUIC DATAGRAMs while encapsulating RTP video packets in QUIC streams.
+Because humans tend to tolerate inconsistent behavior in video better than inconsistent behavior in audio, the application might add Forward Error Correction {{!RFC6363}} to RTP audio packets and encapsulate the result in QUIC DATAGRAMs, while encapsulating RTP video packets in QUIC streams.

 As noted in {{multiplexing}}, all RoQ streams and datagrams begin with a flow identifier.
-This allows a RoQ sender to begin by encapsulating related RTP packets in a stream and then switch to carrying them in QUIC DATAGRAMs, or vice versa.
+This allows a RoQ sender to begin by encapsulating related RTP packets in QUIC STREAM frames and then switch to carrying them in QUIC DATAGRAMs, or vice versa.
 RoQ receivers need to be prepared to accept any valid RTP packet with a given flow identifier, whether it started by being encapsulated in QUIC streams or in QUIC DATAGRAMs, and RoQ receivers need to be prepared to accept RTP flows that switch from QUIC stream encapsulation to QUIC DATAGRAMs, or vice versa.

-Because QUIC provides a capability to migrate connections for various reasons, including recovering from a path failure ({{Section 9 of !RFC9000}}), a RoQ sender has the opportunity to revisit decisions about which RTP packets are encapsulated in QUIC streams, and which RTP packets are encapsulated in QUIC DATAGRAMs, when a QUIC connection migrates.
+Because QUIC provides a capability to migrate connections for various reasons, including recovering from a path failure ({{Section 9 of !RFC9000}}), when a QUIC connection migrates, a RoQ sender has the opportunity to revisit decisions about which RTP packets are encapsulated in QUIC streams, and which RTP packets are encapsulated in QUIC DATAGRAMs.
 Again, RoQ receivers need to be prepared for this eventuality.

 # Replacing RTCP and RTP Header Extensions with QUIC Feedback {#rtcp-mapping}

-Because RTP has so often used UDP as its underlying transport protocol, and receiving little or no feedback from UDP, RTP implementations rely on feedback from the RTP Control Protocol (RTCP) so that RTP senders and receivers can exchange control information to monitor connection statistics and to identify and synchronize streams.
+Because RTP has so often used UDP as its underlying transport protocol, receiving little or no transport feedback, existing RTP implementations rely on feedback from the RTP Control Protocol (RTCP) so that RTP senders and receivers can exchange control information to monitor connection statistics and to identify and synchronize streams.

-Because QUIC provides transport-level feedback, it can replace at least some RTP transport-level feedback with current QUIC feedback {{!RFC9000}}.
-In addition, RTP-level feedback that is not available in QUIC by default can potentially be replaced with generally useful QUIC extensions in the future as described in
+Because QUIC can provide transport-level feedback, it can replace at least some RTP transport-level feedback with current QUIC feedback {{!RFC9000}}.
+In addition, RTP-level feedback that is not available in QUIC by default can potentially be replaced with feedback provided by useful QUIC extensions in the future as described in
 {{rtcp-quic-ext-examples}}.

 When statistics contained in RTCP packets are also available from QUIC or can be derived from statistics available from QUIC, it is desirable to provide these statistics at only one protocol layer.
 This avoids consumption of bandwidth to deliver equivalent control information at more than one level of the protocol stack.
-QUIC and RTCP both have rules describing when certain signals have to be sent.
-This document does not change any of the rules described by either protocol, but specifies a baseline for replacing some of the RTCP packet types by mapping the contents to QUIC connection statistics, and reducing the transmission frequency and bandwidth requirements for some RTCP packet types that must be transmitted periodically.
-Future documents can extend this mapping for other RTCP format types, and can make use of new QUIC extensions that become available over time.
+QUIC and RTCP both have rules describing when certain signals are to be sent.
+This document does not change any of the rules described by either protocol.
+Rather, it specifies a baseline for replacing some of the RTCP packet types by mapping the contents to QUIC connection statistics, and reducing the transmission frequency and bandwidth requirements for some RTCP packet types that must be transmitted periodically.
+Future documents can extend this mapping for other RTCP format types and can make use of new QUIC extensions that become available over time.
 The mechanisms described in this section can enhance the statistics provided by RTCP and reduce the bandwidth overhead required by certain RTCP packets.
-Applications using RoQ need to adhere to the rules for RTCP feedback given by {{!RFC3550}} and the RTP profiles in use.
+Applications using RoQ still need to adhere to the rules for RTCP feedback given by {{!RFC3550}} and the RTP profiles in use.

 Most statements about "QUIC" in {{rtcp-mapping}} are applicable to both RTP